Chinese Wikipedia: Solution

 To avoid this near-forking of the project, starting around January 2005, the Chinese Wikipedia began providing a server-side mechanism to automatically convert different characters and vocabulary items into the user's local ones, according to the user's preference settings, which may be set to one of two settings that convert the script only, or one of six settings that also take into account regional vocabulary differences:

 Conversion is done through a set of character conversion tables that may be edited by administrators.
 To provide an alternative means to harmonize the characters when the server-side converters fail to work properly, a special template was created to manually convert characters and article titles in one specific page.

 Furthermore, page title conversion is used for automatic page redirection.
-Those articles previously named in different characters or different translations have been merged, and can be reached by means of both Traditional and Simplified Chinese titles.
+Those articles previously named in different characters or different translations have been merged, and can be reached by means of both traditional and simplified Chinese titles.

 Differences with other versions of Wikipedia

-According to a survey conducted between April 2010 and March 2011, edits to the Chinese Wikipedia were 37.8 per cent from Taiwan, 26.2 per cent from Hong Kong, 17.7 per cent from mainland China, 6.1 per cent from United States, and 2.3 per cent from Canada.
+According to a survey conducted between April 2010 and March 2011, edits to the Chinese Wikipedia were 37.8% from Taiwan, 26.2% from Hong Kong, 17.7% from mainland China, 6.1% from United States, and 2.3% from Canada.

-Many editing controversies arise from current and historical political events in Chinese-speaking regions, such as the political status of Taiwan, independent movement and autonomy movement of Hong Kong, Anti-Extradition Law Amendment Bill Movement, 1989 Tiananmen Square protests and massacre, issues of the Chinese Communist Party and Kuomintang.
+Many editing controversies arise from current and historical political events in Chinese-speaking regions, such as the political status of Taiwan, the independence movement and autonomy movement of Hong Kong, the Hong Kong anti-extradition bill protests, the 1989 Tiananmen Square protests and massacre, and issues of the Chinese Communist Party and Kuomintang.